zype/zype.github.io/_posts/2015-05-11-organizing-videos-for-roku.md

 Then, fill in the information for your category.
 The values of the category are what get seen on your Roku.
 They are displayed in the order that are in the list.
 Each value gets its own row on Roku.
 You can determine whether or not to prepend the category name to the value in your advanced Roku settings.
+You can order videos in your category by setting the episode number.

 ![category 2]({{site.url}}assets/roku/category_2.png)